The Best Cheap Computers for Cheapskates!

 That’s when I discovered enterprise/business class computers.
 These are desktop computers and laptops designed to run reliably under heavy use in business environments.
-These are the computers you will see on desks in banks, hospitals and other mission-critical environments.
-They must be reliable, sturdy, easy to repair and long lasting.
+These are the computers you will see on desks in banks, hospitals, and other mission-critical environments.
+They must be reliable, sturdy, easy to repair and long-lasting.
 They tend to be more expensive than consumer-oriented computers when new because they use tougher, more reliable components.
-However, they are generally upgraded by the thousands by businesses in a three-year cycle.
+However, they are generally replaced by the thousands by businesses in a three-year cycle.
 These bullet-proof enterprise level computers will be dumped on the refurbished and reseller market with years of usable life left.
 They typically carry brand names like Lenovo, HP, and Dell.

 Enterprise class computers and desktops are built for heavy use in business environments.
 They are resold on the used market and offer reliable low-cost alternatives to new computers.

-Here’s another benefit of hard-wearing business class computers.
+Here’s another benefit of hard-wearing business-class computers.
 They are designed to be easily repaired and parts are plentiful.
-Most consumer-oriented computers are designed to look great, have a shorter usable life, and are not designed to be repaired by the end-user.
-With business class computers from Lenovo, HP and Dell, all you need is a screwdriver to quickly swap out a faulty component.
+Most consumer-oriented computers are designed to look great, have a shorter usable life, and are not designed to be easily repaired by the end-user.
+With business class computers from Lenovo, HP, and Dell, all you need is a screwdriver to quickly swap out a faulty component.
 Plus, you will find plenty of sources for those components ten to fifteen years after that computer model was introduced.

 Three top business/enterprise brands: Lenovo Thinkpad, Dell Lattitude & HP Elitebook

 How do you locate refurbished and used enterprise/business class laptops and desktop computers that offer great value?
-Here are three business-class brands to look for in laptops: Lenovo Thinkpad, Dell Lattitude and HP Elitebook and HP Compaq.
+Here are three business-class brands to look for in laptops: Lenovo Thinkpad (formerly IBM Thinkpad), Dell Lattitude, and HP Elitebook and HP Compaq.
 These brands and models are legendary for reliability in business environments.
 You can start your search on eBay.
 If you buy from refurbishers and resellers who have hundreds of positive feedbacks and offer a 14-30 day return policy you should find a great deal on off-lease, refurbished and used computer gear with years of reliable service left.
-The one component of any computer that you may want to buy new is the hard drive.
+The one component of any computer that you may want to buy new is the hard drive (upgrade to an inexpensive new SSD hard drive for a speed boost).
 Truthfully, unless you lust after the latest tech toys, any computer/laptop from the past decade, properly configured, has the processing power to meet your needs.

-Update: The image above shows a refurbished Lenovo ThinkCentre A70z All-In-One Computer I recently purchased from a reputable refurbisher on eBay that has become my main desktop computer.
-The price, only $69.00 (with a 60-day money back return policy)!
-This is a rugged system normally marketed to the business market only.
+Update: The image above shows a refurbished Lenovo ThinkCentre A70z All-In-One Computer I purchased two years ago from a reputable refurbisher on eBay.
+This serves as my main desktop computer.
+I paid only $69.00 (with a 60-day money back return policy)!
+This is a rugged system formerly marketed to the small-business market.
 All I needed to do was add a mouse and keyboard.
-I replaced the hard drive with a new one (I never recommend buying a used hard drive), and upgraded to Windows 10 for free using the Windows 7 Pro License key provided on the sticker affixed to the computer.
+I replaced the hard drive with a new one and upgraded to Windows 10 for free using the Windows 7 Pro License key provided on the sticker affixed to the computer.
 If you buy from a reputable refurbisher, you will always have the Windows license sticker on the computer for the version of Windows that was pre-installed at the factory when new.
 Never buy a refurbished or used computer without it!
-For a total investment of less than $120.00 I have an excellent desktop system with more rugged and reliable components than any low-cost consumer desktop computer you’re likely to find in Best Buy or Walmart.
+For a total investment of less than $120.00, I have an excellent desktop system with more rugged and reliable components than any low-cost consumer desktop computer you’re likely to find in Best Buy or Walmart.

-I wrote this article in Janauary of 2017.
-As of January 2019 I am happy to say that both of my Lenovo ThinkCentre A70z and HP Compaq NX9420 continue to provide reliable service.
+I wrote this article in January of 2017.
+As of January 2019, I am happy to say that both of my Lenovo ThinkCentre A70z and HP Compaq NX9420 continue to provide reliable service.
 I’m in cheapskate heaven!